Rodrigo-Hr25/IHC/stage1_context/b_stage_1_context_definition.md

 #### Method
-[Briefly described  the method you used for the Cognitive Walkthrough analysis. ]
+[Briefly described  the method you used for the Cognitive Walkthrough analysis. ] For the Cognitive Walkthrough analysis, we used a step-by-step evaluation approach to assess the usability of the DETI merchandise online store from the perspective of a user trying to complete a specific task.
+The method involves observing the user’s thought process at each step to determine if they can easily understand what to do, if they know they are progressing toward the goal, and whether each action they take will lead to a successful outcome.
+We also identified areas for improvement by reviewing each step of the user journey.

 #### Task Selection and Task Analysis

 [Which tasks did you select and why.
 What are the subtasks entailed for each ]

-[Task selected of buying a product in our website to briefly document the whole process.]
+[Task selected of buying a product in our website to briefly document the whole processs as this is a key process for users interacting with an e-commerce platform.]